cashucloak/cashu_cloak/README.md

 - Bitcoin Lightning support (LND, CLN, et al.)
 - Full support for the Cashu protocol [specifications](https://github.com/cashubtc/nuts)
 - Standalone CLI wallet and mint server
 - Wallet and mint library you can include in other Python projects
 - PostgreSQL and SQLite
 - Wallet with builtin Tor
 - Use multiple mints in a single wallet
+- **NEW: Steganography support for hiding tokens in images**

 ### Advanced features
 - Deterministic wallet with seed phrase backup